SamanthaSays/samanthasays.github.io/_mods/starfield.md

 Remember to not just blindly copy somebody else's mod list.
 Make sure each mod is one that you really want!
 Because of this, my installed dependencies are not listed.

+I also have all of the Creations released by Bethesda Game Studios.
+These are: Ancient Mariner Module, Blackout Drumbeat Skin, Constellation Plushie Set, Observatory, Starborn Gravis Suit, and Trackers Alliance: The Vulture.

 You can purchase Starfield at <a target="_blank" href="https://greenmangaming.sjv.io/samanthasays-starfield">Green Man Gaming</a> through my affiliate link.

 <table class="modlist">